NTIA/WEnets/cplusplus/README.md

 7. The WAWEnet PyTorch models are required to be in the same directory as the executable or in the working directory.
 8. Set Visual Studio build settings to `x64 release` (building a debug executable requires downloading the debug version of PyTorch).
 9. To run WAWEnet, see below or set command-line arguments in Visual Studio Properties -> Debugging -> Command Arguments.
+10. The .exe will be located in cplusplus/x64/Release after you build in Visual Studio
+11. You can run the .exe wherever on your machine as long as the helpScreen.txt and .pt files are in the same directory

 # Usage